 2. Reception Area:

 - Keep it tidy and attractive

-- Tidy magazines, dispose of old and tatty ones, remove old papers
+- Tidy up magazines, dispose of old and tatty ones, remove old papers

 - Water plants, remove dead plants and dead leaves and flowers